 The Limits to A Schedule Loss of Use Award and Workers’ Compensation

 In 2016, the most you can receive in the state of New York from workers’ compensation insurance is $844.29 a week.
 This is a limit imposed by the state, and it doesn’t matter if your benefits would be much higher if calculated using your current salary.
 Workers’ compensation payments are your average weekly wage multiplied by 2/3.
 The schedule loss of use award is determined using your workers’ compensation payments, multiplying those payments by the number of weeks award and then multiplying that number by the percentage of your permanent loss.

 Your schedule loss of use award does not take into consideration income that goes beyond $844.29 per week, which is why it is essential to determine the percentage of your loss correctly.

 If you are injured and you are trying to deal with a workers’ compensation claim on your own, there is help available to you.
-When you’ve been denied workers’ compensation benefits and you need to file an appeal, it’s important to seek legal counsel.
+When you’ve been denied workers’ compensation benefits and you need to file an appeal, it’s important to seek legal counsel in New York.
 The longer you wait to file a strong appeal, the longer it will take for you to begin receiving financial compensation for your injuries.
 It’s hard enough when you get hurt at work, you shouldn’t have to worry about paying your bills at the same time.
 Contact us today.